surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ![Illustration 5: Slider context menu](./images/Pictures/2000000700002CA500001515841E5C27.png)

-The 'learn controller \[midi\]' command will engage the learning mode.
+The 'Learn controller \[MIDI\]' command will engage the learning mode.
-The slider will be assigned to the next controller message received by SURGE.
-The MIDI-messages recognized are ordinary Channel Controllers as well as RPN/NRPN messages.
+The slider will be assigned to the next controller message received by **Surge**.
+The MIDI-messages recognized are ordinary Continuous Controllers as well as RPN/NRPN messages.
 (Registered Parameter Number/Non Registered Parameter Number)

-Some parameters can be have their range extended and/or be synchronized to the host tempo.
-The options 'extend range' or 'temposync' will show up on the context-menu if they do.
+Some parameters can have their range extended and/or be synchronized to the host tempo.
+The options 'extend range' or 'Temposync' will show up on the context-menu if they do.

-The slider heads give a visual indication whether they can be modulated by the current modulation source when entering the modulation mode ([Modulation routing](#0.0.Modulation%20routing|outline)).
+The slider heads provide a visual indication whether they can be modulated by the current modulation source when entering the modulation mode ([Modulation routing](#0.0.Modulation%20routing|outline)).